Armenian Translation of The Archaeology of Knowledge by Michel Foucault has been published

 Source https://plato.stanford.edu/entries/foucault/ Stanford Encyclopedia of Philosophy

-Nazaret Karoyan , an art critic and curator and translator has been the President of AICA-Armenia for the period of 200a long period of time.
+Nazaret Karoyan , an art critic and curator and translator has been the President of AICA-Armenia from 2005-2013.
 Nazaret has been the co-curator of National Pavilion of Armenia at the 54th Venice Biennale.
 Curated and coordinated about two dozen exhibitions in Armenia and abroad.
 Edited a number of catalogues on Contemporary Armenian artists, Bilingual book։ D’Armenie(With Dominique Abensour).
 Core of his Critical texts are socio-political transformations and its reflections at post soviet Armenian Art, as well as the problems associated to the Artistic Exchange with Europe.
 Nazaret was awarded Chevaliers des arts et lettres (Ordre de Gouvernement de France).